 For simple scenarios, this is just a matter of snapshotting the instance and launching a new instance from the snapshot.
 However, various factors could make it more complicated.
 You should work through the migration guide and contact the Nectar helpdesk if you have any questions or concerns.
-In particular:

 - shutdown the current instance,

 - snapshot the current instance in shutdown state,

 - launch the new instance from the snapshot,

 - check that the new instance works and has all of your files,

 - If you have any important data in the old instance's Ephemeral Storage, you will need to save it manually.
 Ephemeral Storage is not captured in instance snapshots.